Parabolas in art and architecture

 For a detailed discussion of the mathematics behind the Sydney Harbour bridge, check out the interesting post

-A popular tourist to do in Sydney is walking up one of those parabolic arches; evidently the view is quite remarkable.
+A popular tourist activity to do in Sydney is walking up one of those parabolic arches; evidently the view is quite remarkable.

 The shape of a suspended cable